Human trafficking has significantly detrimental repercussions on survivors and their loved ones.

 You can easily call File Abuse Lawsuit or write to us using our online contact page to set up your free initial consultation.

-What Type of Compensation Can I Receive as a Human Trafficking Survivor?
+What Type of Compensation Can I Receive from a Human Sex Trafficking Lawsuit?

 As a survivor of human trafficking, you can receive compensation for both your physical and emotional pain and suffering from this trauma.